jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

   aws_iam_role_policy_attachment -> aws_iam_policy;
   aws_iam_role_policy_attachment -> aws_iam_role;
   aws_iam_policy -> aws_s3_bucket;
-  aws_s3_object -> iplz_ami_path;
+  aws_s3_object -> iplz_img_path;
   aws_s3_object -> aws_s3_bucket;
 }
 ```

-The main takeaway of this entire section is captured in this graph: the fact that we can use Terraform to automatically upload AMIs and instantiate servers with them.
+The main takeaway of this section is simply that we can use Terraform to automatically upload images and instantiate servers with them if we use the pipeline in the above graph.
-The process of actually using Terraform is not particularly interesting; you just declare the resources in a Terraform module, and then materialize it with `terraform apply`.
+The process of actually using Terraform is not particularly interesting; you just declare the resources in a Terraform file, and then materialize it with `terraform apply`.
 I'll go over the individual resources and briefly explain what they do in the next section, but there's nothing particularly surprising there that you couldn't also figure out from the docs.
 The full source file can be found [here](https://github.com/jonascarpay/iplz/blob/master/main.tf).